Lennox Lewis believes it would take something extraordinary for any of the 2019 heavyweight contenders to break the top three.

 Joyce makes a step up against former WBC champion Bermane Stiverne on February 23, whilst Dubois is still making his way in the UK domestically.

-Ajagba begin his moves towards the higher ranks by facing Amir Mansour on March 9.
+Ajagba begins his moves towards the higher ranks by facing Amir Mansour on March 9.